-- a) Avoidance and minimization of disturbance, including expansion of stream buffer - b) Environmentally sensitive site design - c) Restoration/afforestation and vegetative stabilization - d) Best management practices including expansion of stream buffer and cluster design - e) Innovative and stringent use of sediment and erosion control measures
+- a) Avoidance and minimization of disturbance, including expansion of stream buffer - b) Environmentally sensitive sSite dDesign (ESD) - c) Restoration/afforestation and vegetative stabilization - d) Best management practices including expansion of stream buffer and cluster design - e) Innovative and stringent use of sediment and erosion control measures include the requirement for implementation of engineered solutions, the- use of building restriction lines, restriction of housing types (such as prohibiting basements), and relocation or deletion of lots.

 Development should avoid areas of the site that contain soils with severe limitations.
 In some cases, development may be prohibited or restricted in these areas as a condition of plan approval.
-Restrictions can include the requirement for implementation of engineered solutions, the use of building restriction lines, restriction of housing types (such as prohibiting basements), and relocation or deletion of lots.
+Restrictions can